When a box becomes a billboard: Amazon’s on-box advertising

 “We’re adding a bit of delight to the moments that customers are anticipating: when they receive their package in the mail,” says Rodgers.

-Amazon Advertising is continuing to evolve the on-box experience to make it even more engaging.
+Amazon Ads is continuing to evolve the on-box experience to make it even more engaging.
 In October 2020, Amazon launched a new augmented reality (AR) experience for Halloween.
 Some customers received Amazon boxes with a blank pumpkin silhouette.
 They could draw a pumpkin face within it, then use the Amazon AR Player app to watch it come to life.